fedeghe/jmvc/README.md

 Api
 ---
-The <a href="http://www.jmvc.org/api" target="_blank">JMVC api</a> section need to be completed, even some signatures are inconsistent.
+The <a href="http://www.jmvc.org/api" target="_blank">JMVC api</a> section needs to be completed, even some signatures are inconsistent.
 Soon will be completed and even all the test will be available.

 Features